What is Harvoni?

 How is Harvoni used in people with HIV?

 The recommended uses may not always be consistent with FDA-approved uses of Harvoni.
 See the AASLD-IDSA HCV Guidelines for complete information on recommended uses of Harvoni in adults and children with HIV.
-Some recommended uses, such as uses in certain rare circumstances, may have been omitted above.
+Harvoni may have other recommended uses not listed above.

 What should I tell my health care provider before taking Harvoni?